 Anritsu has a corporate governance system centered on the Board of Directors and the Board of Corporate Auditors.
-With the introduction of the executive officer system in 2000, the Board of Directors streamlined its structure to promote faster decision-making through discussion among a small number of people.
-The Board of Directors discusses matters for resolution and reports, and also holds free discussions of medium-to-long-term management issues.
-As a rule, the Board of Directors meets once a month, and met 12 times in the year ended March 31, 2008.
+The Board of Directors has a small number of people to facilitate prompt decision-making.
+It discusses matters for resolution and reports, and also holds free discussions of medium-to-long-term management issues.
+As a rule, the Board of Directors meets once a month, and met 12 times in the year ended March 31, 2009.
 Attendance at meetings was virtually 100 percent.
-Outside director Akira Kiyota attended 11 meetings, actively contributing to discussion.
+Outside director Akira Kiyota attended 10 meetings, actively contributing to discussion.

 Anritsu separates the decision-making and supervisory functions of the Board of Directors from the business execution functions of the executive officers.
-Important matters related to business execution are deliberated upon and resolved at the Management Strategy

-Conference, which is chaired by the president.
+Important matters related to business execution are deliberated upon and resolved at the Management Strategy Conference, which is chaired by the president.
 Matters to be resolved at Board of Directors meetings are discussed in advance at the Management Strategy Conference to enhance the deliberation.
-The Management Strategy

-Conference is held once or twice each month.
+The Management Strategy Conference is held once or twice each month.

 The Compensation Advisory Committee is an advisory body to the Board of Directors.
-The majority of its members are from outside the Company, raising the transparency of the compensation system and specific evaluations of directors, executive officers and senior corporate staff.
+It deliberates the compensation system and specific evaluations of directors and executive officers.
+The majority of its members are from outside the Company, thus ensuring transparency.